- Click here to read the full document: Blueprint for a National Autism Strategy

 - Immediate federal leadership in areas in federal jurisdiction: • affordability and access; • information; • employment; • housing; and • research

-- A federal cross-government approach to ASD that ensures action is coordinated across ministries, agencies, policies and programs.
+- A federal cross-government approach to autism that ensures action is coordinated across ministries, agencies, policies and programs.

-The End Point: An Impactful, Measurable, Sustainable National Autism Strategy
+The Goal: An Impactful, Measurable, Sustainable National Autism Strategy